-Just like with other forms of sexual violence, many survivors do not want to be involved prosecuting their trafficker, and some do.
-For those that do, trauma-informed investigations lead to more successful prosecution.
-Additionally, successful human trafficking investigations that result in curbing drug trafficking and gang violence are in law enforcement agencies' best interest, and human trafficking has been used to win elections, garner support and funding, and boost readership and clicks for local media.
-It's a tricky context for your work, but if done with care and wisdom, you can bring a strong advocate voice into spaces you may not normally be able to access.
-Those agencies who have built successful law enforcement partnerships work to find the balance between speaking out publicly as part of community-wide advocacy around an issue when it is called for, and also having the kinds of private, candid and sincere conversations that can result in changed minds.
+Just like with other forms of sexual violence, many survivors do not want to be involved prosecuting their trafficker.
+Placing survivors with marginalized identities into increased contact with the criminal justice system often leads to increased harm.
+Successful human trafficking investigations that seem to result in curbing drug trafficking and gang violence are in law enforcement agencies' best interest, and human trafficking has been used to win elections, garner support and funding, and boost readership and clicks for local media.
+Those agencies who have built successful law enforcement partnerships should find the balance between speaking out publicly as part of community-wide advocacy around an issue when it is called for, but also advocate in private, candid and sincere conversations that result in changed minds and practice.

 It is important that law enforcement agencies understand what services RCCs offer and how your center can be a help to them.
 You may want to foster relationships with your local jurisdictions' victim assistance coordinators to partner for service coordination and to assist survivors in navigating systems.
-Law enforcement typically prefer trainings by other law enforcement professionals who can focus on investigative practices; there are a growing number of law enforcement professionals training on the importance of trauma-informed investigations.
-Such trainings are regularly offered through the National Criminal Justice Training Center.
+Law enforcement typically prefer training by other law enforcement professionals who can focus on investigative practices; there are a growing number of law enforcement professionals training on the importance of trauma-informed investigations.
+Such training is regularly offered through the National Criminal Justice Training Center.